wry0313/gavinwang.dev/posts/chrom_extension_zero_to_one.md

   });
 }
 ```

+I didn't realize this until much later (after I already published the extension on the web store)
 Now that the time tracking is working, the next challenge is connecting the Chrome extension to the ChatGPT server.
 Having no clue, I turned to ChatGPT itself for advice.
 In response, ChatGPT suggested a solution that involved having users input their OpenAI access token, which would enable the extension to establish a connection with the OpenAI server.
 Sadly, this approach is not feasible as it requires money to get an access token, and no one's paying for that just to use my extension.

 When I raised the concern that extension users may not have API access tokens, ChatGPT presented me with three alternative options: